entity12208/Fabric-Server/docs/Linux.md

    chmod +x setup-fabric-server-full.sh
    ./setup-fabric-server-full.sh
    ```
-   This will download and configure the necessary server files and folders.

-3. **Important:**
-   - The setup script is **one-time use**.
+   The setup script is **one-time use**.
 Re-running it may overwrite your existing server files.

 ---

 ## ▶️ Starting the Server

-Run the server using:
+Run the server with:
 ```bash
 ./start-server.sh
 ```